-When you first take over the list, either as a brand new location or inheriting it, your reps will “offer” to build the wine list for you.
-Often they will print it as well.
-They are so sweet!
-Don’t do it.
-You need relationships with multiple suppliers to be able to leverage and work your reps against each other.
-You also need flexibility for products.
-Take your time, go to tastings, learn to say no. Keep notes in whatever tool works, like Delectable or Vivino.
+Distributors will often “offer” to build your wine list for you.
+While seemingly an easy way out, don’t fall into this trap and shirk your responsibility.
+You also need relationships with multiple suppliers to be able to leverage and work your reps against each other.
+You also need access to the widest range of products.
+Find distributors who don’t charge for broken cases.
+Take your time, go to tastings, learn to say no. Keep notes in whatever tool works, apps like Delectable or Vivino can be very helpful.
 Commit to the process and know it will always evolve as you move product, your menu changes and your skills are honed.
 A good list is one that gets used.
-Find distributors who don’t charge for broken cases.

 Being patient and waiting for closeouts can be a great way to help build a list.
 Most distributors don’t want to hold wines either.